everyday-as/pivity-issues/README.md

-## GModStore Issue Tracker
+## Pivity Issue Tracker

 This is the public issue tracker for reporting bugs, issues and suggestions related to the **website**.
 Please fill in the appropriate template to make sure your feature or bug report is properly understood.

-If you need to report on anything that's not about the website, please [use the forums](https://gmodstore.com/community) or a [site ticket](https://gmodstore.com/help).
+If you need to report on anything that's not about the website, please [use the forums](https://www.gmodstore.com/community) or a [site ticket](https://www.gmodstore.com/help).

 ### Reporting Bugs